homingli/buildpack-catalog-app/README.md

 - Basic interface for tagging and viewing buildpack
 - Github listing of last updated buildpacks (currently using unauthenticated API, ie low limits)

+###Using
+- Basic Auth needs a credentials.json with username/password keys ie {"username":"john","password":"smith"}

 ###TODO
-- need backend Cont Deployment for testing buildpacks and updating DB
+- need backend Continuous Deployment for testing buildpacks and updating DB
 - sync/pull-in new buildpacks from github instead of manual entries
 - more comprehensive auth system?